LeoMoonStar/whatYourCurrentComp/README.md

 ## API Information

-This application uses the [Alpha Vantage API](https://www.alphavantage.co/) to fetch real-time and historical Meta stock prices.
-The free tier includes:
+This application uses `yahoo-finance2` to fetch real-time and historical Meta stock prices.
-- 25 API requests per day
-- No credit card required
-- Real-time and historical stock data
+- **No API Key Required**: Works out of the box.
+- **Privacy**: No user data is sent to third parties (other than the stock symbol requests to Yahoo).

 ## Calculation Formula